22.5 Sharing Data Safely Between Threads

 22.5.3 Read-Write Locks: RwLock<T>

 An RwLock<T> (Read-Write Lock) offers more flexible locking than a Mutex.
-It allows multiple threads to hold read locks concurrently or allows a single thread to hold a write lock exclusively.
+It allows multiple threads to hold shared read locks concurrently or allows a single thread to hold an exclusive write lock.
 This can improve performance for data structures that are read much more often than they are written, as readers do not block each other.

 use std::sync::{Arc, RwLock};